-64. The balance represents the total amount outstanding in the "Objection ooks" as described in paragraph 62 above.
-Discrepancies amounting to 1,93,593 between the ledger balance and those in the Objection Books and under settlement.
+64. The balance represents the total amount outstanding in the "Objection Books" as described in paragraph 62 above.
+Discrepancies amounting to Rs.
+1,93,593 between the ledger balance and those in the Objection Books are under settlement.
 Out of the sum outstanding Rs.
-5,62,732 has since the adjusted and the balance is in course of adjustment.
+5,62,732 has since been adjusted and the balance is in course of adjustment.